Raigorlin/BGP-over-IPsec-with-Strongswan-To-AWS/readme.md

 ***Linux-based Router***

-This setup uses Ubuntu 16.04-LTS, Xenial Xerus as the Linux distribution for the EC2-based VPN gateway and router.
+This setup uses Centos7 as the Linux distribution for the EC2-based VPN gateway and router.
 Strongswan provides the IPSec termination for the AWS Site-to-Site VPN connection.
 And FRRouting provides the dynamic routing capabilities for BGP.

 ## Installation Steps